Having an experienced trust administration attorney help you properly fund a trust is crucial to carrying out your estate plan and avoiding probate.

 To help you properly fund your trust, assets must be titled in the name of your trust or transferred (pay-on-death) to your trust.
-A Missouri trust administration attorney makes the necessary changes and ensures that the complex and time-consuming process of retitling is completed correctly.
+A Missouri trust administration attorney works with you to make the necessary changes and ensure that the complex and time-consuming process of retitling is completed correctly.
 We can walk you through this process and give you specific instructions for all of your property and assets.
 We also transfer businesses, real estate, and other property to your trust.

-Once a trust is created and funded, we may have to complete certain tasks for the trust to be administered properly.
-Trust assets and expenses must be accounted for, notices and reports may need to be prepared, and distributions made according to the terms of the trust.
+After death, certain tasks will need to be completed for the trust to be administered properly.
+Trust assets and expenses must be accounted for, notices and reports may need to be prepared, and distributions need to be made according to the terms of the trust.
 Obtaining an EIN and filing a trust tax return may also need to be completed.
 A Missouri trust administration attorney can work with your trustee to help ensure trust administration is handled appropriately.
 Many trustees are new to the administration process and reach out for legal guidance right away.

 When a loved one dies, leaving you as the estate’s trustee, you are responsible for the trust administration.
 This unfamiliar process has many deadlines and actions that can feel overwhelming.
 Acting as a trustee is a fiduciary role that may leave you liable for any mistakes you make.
 We work with trustees to prevent that from happening.

 Trust Administration During Life

 Although revocable living trusts require minimal administration while the grantor or trustmaker is alive and well, it is important that a trust is amended to reflect changes in the grantors’ or trustmakers’ lives, such as births, deaths, divorce, remarriage, and significant changes in asset levels.
 Additionally, it is important that as new assets are acquired, such as real estate, investment accounts, cars, or anything else of value, that it is funded into your trust.